 - A buddying system where colleagues are trained to specifically support in mental health conversations across the workplace.

 - Access to occupational health services to assist in dealing with issues as they arise.
-Normally a specialist works with employees and the employer on a case-by-case basis to determine how the workplace can better support individuals.
-Occupational therapists will evaluate the suitability of the work in light of any mental or physical conditions, recommend changes that could be made to the work environment and daily tasks and should also help set expectations for short, medium and long term recovery.
+Occupational therapists will evaluate the suitability of work in light of any mental or physical conditions, recommend changes that could be made to the work environment and daily tasks and should also help set expectations for short, medium and long term recovery.

 - Access to counselling services